Manufacturer catalog

-China Airborne Missile Academy is an AVIC-affiliated Luoyang research and production institute best known for designing and manufacturing Chinese air-to-air missiles, including the PL-15 family.
+China Airborne Missile Academy is an AVIC-affiliated Luoyang research and production institute best known for designing and manufacturing Chinese air-to-air missiles, including PL-series short-range and beyond-visual-range missile families.

 Public sources describe China Airborne Missile Academy as a Luoyang-based AVIC institute focused on air-to-air missiles, launchers, ground test equipment, and related airborne systems.
 Its public-facing history traces the organization to earlier missile research and industrial predecessors before later reorganization in Luoyang.

-In this catalog, the academy anchors the PL-15 family and the broader Chinese airborne-weapons ecosystem.
-The profile keeps its institutional history separate from weapon-use claims while preserving the production and design role that connects it to the archive.
+In the public catalog, the academy anchors the PL-15 family, the older PL-5 lineage, and the broader Chinese airborne-weapons ecosystem.
+The manufacturer context stays separate from weapon-use claims while preserving the production and design role that connects the academy to cataloged systems.

 Air-to-air missilesAirborne weaponsMissile guidance systemsGround test equipment